Dance Trips to Vienna

 • We attend two prestigious events: the Kaffeesiederball at the Hofburg Imperial Palace and the Vienna Opera Ball at the Vienna State Opera.

 • If you need to cancel your trip, please be aware that you are responsible for canceling all aspects of it, including flights and accommodations.
 We are unable to assist with cancellations.
 Once ball tickets have been purchased, they are non-refundable and non-transferable.
-However, if tickets have not yet been purchased, we may be able to refund your $250 deposit, minus a $25 administration fee and a 5% credit card processing fee.
-Please inquire about the status of your deposit for potential refunds.
+Your $250 non-refundable deposit is also non-transferable.